MentorMate/node-pipeline-template/nest-pg-jwt/README.md

 Make sure to provide a different database name from what you have in `.env` as e2e tests wipe the database clean before they run.

-You may want to disable query logging by removing `DEBUG=knex:query`.
+You may want to disable query logging by removing `DATABASE_LOG=knex:query`.

 ### Setup docker-compose overrides